dventura3/system-design/README.md

 **Prepare phase**

-The prepare phase involves the coordinator node collecting consensus from each of the participant nodes.
+The prepare phase involves the coordinator (also called "transaction manager") node collecting consensus from each of the participant nodes.
 The transaction will be aborted unless each of the nodes responds that they're _prepared_.

 Steps:
 - The coordinator sends a Prepare request to all participants.